-To the person who does not think, this type of formula can produce results to make him almost believe the person omics.
-The individual having come to using it is in league with some infernal spirit.
+To the person who does not think, this type of formula can produce results to make him almost believe the person using it is in league with some infernal spirit.
 To think straight is miraculous to the minds of average persons; because they cannot do it, it must be supernatural.
 So the person who can think something through to the end, gains the reputation of being little short of a magician, when in truth he is only using a faculty that all men possess, but which most are too busy to develop.